Say Goodbye to Garden Woes: Garden Frontier Has the Solutions

 Depending on your neighborhood and bioregion, other materials like seaweed, corn cobs, spent hops, and pecan shells may be available.

-Green manures are plants you can grow on your own land specifically to enhance fertility.
+Green manures are plants you can grow on your land to enhance fertility.
 Legumes are often chosen to add nitrogen to a garden by capturing the nitrogen available in the air.

-The plants are cut down before going to seed and incorporated wills the soil.
+The plants are cut down before seeding and incorporated into the soil.
 They can also serve as cover crops to protect the soil from wind and erosion when the ground would otherwise be bare and help prevent the leaching of nutrients.

 GROWING FOR BIODIVERSITY